Mode testing, critical bandwidth and excess mass: A review on multimodality tests

+\begin{remark} From the proof of Proposition~\ref{th2}, the reason for not using just a kernel density estimation with the critical bandwidth can be derived.
+Under some conditions (see Supplementary Material), the critical bandwidth is of order $n^{-1/5}$ and this order is not enough to guarantee that $\widehat{f}_{h_k}''(\widehat{x_i})$ will converge in probability to $f''(x_i)$. \end{remark}

-where $\boldsymbol{\varsigma}$ has $k$ components $\varsigma_i\in (0,1/2)$, with $i=1,\ldots,k$, determining at which height of the kernel density estimation the modification is done.
-Values of $\varsigma_i$ close to 0 imply a modification in an ``small'' neighbourhood around the mode or antimode.
-Note that a little abuse of notation was made as $g$ will depend on the function $\widehat{f}_{h_k}$ (not only on $h_k$) and on the values $\widehat{f}_{h_{ {\mbox{PI}}}}''(\widehat{x_i})$, for $i =1,\ldots, (2k-1)$.
-An example of the effect of $g$ can be seen in Figure \ref{figjfunc} and it will be further described.
-Before defining functions $J$ and $L$, to ensure that $g$ has continuous derivative, a link function $l$ must be introduced: { } where $a_0 \neq a_1$ and $v>u$.
+The remaining part of this section will be devoted to further describe the construction of this calibration function $g$ and two final remarks will be provided.

+Before defining functions $J$ and $L$, to ensure that $g$ has continuous derivative, a link function $l$ must be introduced: \begingroup\makeatletter \f@size{7}\check@mathfonts \endgroup where $a_0 \neq a_1$ and $v>u$.
 Two issues must be noticed in this function.
 First, it allows a smooth connection between two functions, being $u$ and $v$ the starting and ending points where the link function is used, $a_0$ and $a_1$ the values of the connected functions on these points and $b_0$ and $b_1$ their first derivative values.
 Second, if the signs of $b_0$, $b_1$ and $(a_1-a_2)$ are the same, then the first derivative of $l$ will not be equal to 0 for any point inside $[u,v]$.

 The form of $J$ is given in equation (\ref{jfunc}) and its construction guarantees that $\widehat{x_i}$ is the unique point in which the derivative is equal to 0 in the neighbourhood where it is defined.
 The construction of $J$ is achieved with the $\mathcal{K}$ function defined bellow and properly linked with the link function (\ref{lfunc}) to preserve (RC1).
 The $\mathcal{K}$ function is defined as follows